Felice Beato and Adolfo Farsari

 Fondazione Alinari per la Fotografia

-• An exhibition by
+• An exhibition.

-Marubi National Museum of Photography
+Marubi National Museum of Photography.

 • Curated by